 A woman’s breasts often define her femininity, and with the vast differences in shape, size, and appearance, breasts further help to define a woman’s individualism.
 The breasts undergo changes in response to factors such as genetics, aging, pregnancy and breast feeding, weight gain or loss, and hormonal fluctuations.
 All of these factors can cause the breast size and shape to change.
 These changes can be dissatisfying and can make women feel as if they are losing some of their femininity and youthful vitality.

 Breast augmentation alone cannot restore the shape of the breasts.
-For those women who would like to increase the size of their breasts as well as restore a firm, more upright position, a breast augmentation in combination with a breast lift can improve body contours and revitalize their appearance.
+For those women who would like to increase the size of their breasts as well as restore a firm, more upright position, a breast augmentation in combination with breast lift surgery can improve body contours and revitalize their appearance.

 Why choose Dr. Harris?
 She is one of the finest breast augmentation surgeons in the greater San Antonio area.
 You will find one of the most consistently pristine procedures for breast mastopexy San Antonio has to offer.
 She has been a top plastic surgeon in San Antonio since 1994, and you will meet her on your first visit to the office when you schedule your consultation.

 What’s involved in the breast augmentation procedure?